aayush-dhakal/MERN-contact-keeper-app/README.md

 ### `npm run clientinstall`

-After finally to start the project in local dev environment, hit this command:
+And finally to start the project in local dev environment, hit this command:

 ### `npm run dev`